pneyrinck/corecontrol/README.md

 #### Quickstart

 The Core Control system connects things to be controlled by other things over a network.
 For example, audio mixer software can be adjusted by a hardware control surface with knobs and sliders.
 Or a coffee machine can make coffee when you say "I want a latte with two shots" to a smartphone.
 Or a virtual reality glove can control a surgical instrument.
-Core Control provides simple, flexible, fast messaging and supports legacy protocols such as OSC and MIDI and supports the new OCI (open control interface) protocol.
+Core Control provides simple, flexible, fast messaging and supports legacy OSC messaging as well as the new CC messaging.
+Core Control supports messaging using TCP or UDP protocols.
+Core Control uses web sockets for TCP messaging which is compatible with web browsers and internet-based servers.
 Core Control is designed to be very flexible and powerful so that anything can control anything.

 ###### JSON, JSON Schema, And JSON Pointers